gilbert/zaml/README.md

 ### key|multi

 Appending the `|multi` attribute to a key allows your users to specify it more than once.
+This is only affects [hash blocks](#hash-blocks).

 ```zaml
 # if your schema is {project|multi:{title,type}}